Issues

 Provo has incredible parks, trails, and natural spaces.
 We need to protect them and keep them accessible for future generations.

 Shared outdoor spaces make communities stronger.
 Getting outside improves our health and our connections with neighbors.
-Parks and trails should be safe, convenient, and easy to use for all ages.
+Parks and trails should be safe, convenient, and easy to use for everyone.

-The Provo River is a beloved resource.
+The Provo River is a valuable amenity.
 Let’s make better use of it.

-But in many areas, we’ve turned our back on the river.
-Much of its frontage is lined with fences, parking lots, and commercial sites.
+In many areas, though, we’ve turned our back on the river.
+We’ve lined it with fences, parking lots, and commercial sites.

 We should embrace the Provo River as a gathering place.
-As these areas redevelop, we have the chance to open up more of the river to the community.
-With better amenities and access, our riverfront could become an iconic destination for residents and visitors.
+As these areas redevelop, we can open up more of the river to the community.
+With better amenities, our riverfront could become an iconic destination for residents and visitors.